toltalchaos/shop-os/README.md

 - Implement database data versioning/application version tagging for later releases
     - version category in DB + release version in some global setting somewhere
     - check the versions to match, if not match update the DB data to work where needed
+- update readme to reflect values of data integrity, free use, and open code

 ### Documentation on Setup